These Are The Best Greek Restaurants In London

 OPSO, named after an ancient Greek word translating to ‘a delectable morsel of food’, is a unique Greek restaurant located in Marylebone.
 Since opening in 2014, the team has been renowned for its seasonal, high-quality ingredients and modern take on Greek cuisine.

 On the ground floor, you’ll find the bar boasting counter-side pews, tiled walls and brilliant Greek liqueurs on offer.
-While the dining room boasts a giant marble communal table situated between smaller tables.
+The dining room boasts a giant marble communal table situated between smaller tables.

-Kick off your meal with feta kataifi with thyme honey and sesame seeds and moussakas with a rich bechamel and beef ragu filling.
+Kick off your meal with feta kataifi with thyme honey and sesame seeds, and moussaka with a rich bechamel and beef ragu filling.
 Opt for a sharing main and delight on the octopus ‘stifado’, a rich stew-like dish with caramelised onions, sherry vinegar and black-eyed beans.

 where: 10 Paddington Street, W1U 5QL